-The startup costs of a staging business depend on whether you use existing furniture or not.
+The home staging business startup costs depend on whether you use existing furniture or not.
 If you choose to utilize the homeowner’s items, the staging business typically won’t require a significant upfront investment.
 However, if you want to purchase your own pieces, the startup costs can be hefty.

-The basic expenses to start a home staging business are the following:
+The basic expenses to start a commercial home staging business are the following:

 If you want to buy decorating supplies and inventory, consider looking into furniture rental services to save some money or apply for equipment financing.

-Having a college degree or certification in interior design isn’t necessarily required to start a home staging business, though having one is an advantage.
+Having a college degree or certification in interior design isn’t necessarily required for a home staging startup, though having one is an advantage.
 With that said, knowledge of trends and design can give you a leg up.
 Additionally, expertise and experience in marketing, contracts, accounting, networking, and customer service can help you negotiate your rates.